 Not In My Backyard

-Speakers: Jens Nedrud, Senior Project Manager, Puget Sound Energy
+Speakers: Jens Nedrud, Manager of System Planning, Puget Sound Energy

 Keri Pravitz, Community Projects Manager, Puget Sound Energy